linode/docs/docs/guides/tools-reference/tools/how-to-write-neovim-plugin/index.md

 ## How to Write a Neovim Plugin

 This section walks you through creating a Neovim plugin.
-It features an example plugin for displaying and managing a todo list, and shows how to set up the prerequisites and implement the code.
+It features an example plugin for displaying and managing a to-do list and shows how to set up the prerequisites and implement the code.

 To help keep plugins organized and more maintainable, this guide uses the [vim-plug](https://github.com/junegunn/vim-plug) plugin manager.
 Several other options exist though, including some specifically built for Neovim, so feel free to choose an option that works best for you.

-You can get details of how to install vim-plug in our guide [How to Install Neovim and Plugins with vim-plug](/docs/guides/how-to-install-neovim-and-plugins-with-vim-plug/#install-neovim-plugins).
+You can get details of how to install vim-plug in our guide [How to Install Neovim Plugins with vim-plug](/docs/guides/how-to-install-neovim-and-plugins-with-vim-plug/#install-neovim-plugins).
 However, if you already have cURL installed, you can install vim-plug with the following command:

      curl -fLo ~/.local/share/nvim/site/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim